DanMorriss/highlights/README.md

 ## About

 Highlights ia a social media platform designed to cultivate gratitude and positivity in everyday life.
-Inspired by the principles of the Five Minute Journal, our platform provides users with a space to share the highlights of their day and connect with others in a supportive online community.
+Inspired by the principles of the Five Minute Journal, the platform provides users with a space to share the highlights of their day and connect with others in a supportive online community.

 Key Features:
 - Highlight Sharing: Easily post and share the highlights of your day, complete with text descriptions and images.